TheRealTimo/IFF_2018-2020/README.md

 # IFF_2018-2020
-This is the GitHub repository hosting the code for the IFF website.
+Same as the IFF 2019 website, but without responsive design because bootstrap is baaad